 Note that the Aero Slim does not come with a cord lock for the leg strap like the Thai Cup 2.0.
 However, a simple knot can lock in the preferred length of the leg strap.
 Also, a cord lock can easily be added if preferred.

 I’m glad I gave the Lo-Bloo Aero Slim Female a try.
 It is the most comfortable of all the groin protectors I tried.
 It has less protection than the Lo-Bloo Thai Cup, but its design provide even better accommodation for movement of the female body built.
-The Aero Slim is going for $29.95EUR on the Lo-Bloo website with free shipping worldwide (plus a 20% discount if you use the code “RELEASE2015”, as posted on their facebook page).
+The Aero Slim is going for $42.99 on Amazon.

 *UPDATE* After a few weeks of use, I realize that having the cord lock on the Lo-Bloo works way better.
 If you just depend on the legstrap (made of shockcord) to tie a knot, it is more likely to get loose and also stretches out the cord (see pic below).